ccrawford4/ccrawford4/README.md

 ### What I've been working on

 **September 2025 - Present**
 * [Self-Managed K8s Cluster](https://github.com/ccrawford4/home).
 Taking it a step further, and deploying all my old projects on a self-managed Kuberentes cluster running on some Rasberry Pis.
-See [search.calum.run](https://search.calum.run).
+See [search.calum.run](https://search.calum.run) for example.
 I manage all my applications using ArgoCD [here](https://argocd.calum.run)

 **August 2025 - Present**
 * [Kubernetes from scratch](https://github.com/ccrawford4/kubeadm-example).
 Going back to the fundamentals and working on creating my first self-managed kubernetes cluster.
 No GKE, minikube or other abstractions - just kubeadm hosted on google vms.